 b) people who do business with us or register for our service.

 When you do business with us or register for our service we may collect the following personal information from you:

-a) your full name, residential address, email address, residence, nationality, IP address, telephone number, date of birth and bank or payment card details and any proof of your identity and/or address that we may request;
+a) your full name, residential address, email address, residence, nationality, IP address, mobile number, date of birth and bank or payment card details and any proof of your identity and/or address that we may request;

-c) details of any bank account (including, but not limited to, account holder, account name, account number, sort code, online banking PIN, Transaction Authentication Number “TAN” and password, available balance and transaction history of your bank account,);
+c) details of any bank account (including, but not limited to: account holder, account name, account number, sort code, online banking PIN, Transaction Authentication Number “TAN” and password, available balance and transaction history of your bank account,);

 d) details of any credit, debit or other card used by you for transactions;

 e) your participation in any promotion sponsored by us;

 g) calls that we make to you or you make to us;

 h) surveys that you complete;

 i) information collected through cookies – please see Section 6 below for more details; and